The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 Tide Pool Safety: Rules Every Family Must Follow

-Before I share the locations, safety first.
-Hawaii's coastline is powerful and unpredictable, and tide pools sit right at the edge where land meets ocean.
+Before the locations, the rules.
+Hawaii's coast is not a swimming pool.
+Rogue sets are real, and tide pools sit right on the seam where land meets ocean.

 Never turn your back on the ocean.
-This is the number one rule of Hawaiian ocean safety and it applies doubly at tide pools.
-Rogue waves can sweep across tide pool areas without warning.
-Always keep one eye on the water and know your escape route to higher ground.
+Local rule number one.
+Always.
+A clean-up set can sweep across a tide pool shelf with no warning.
+Keep one eye on the water and know your line of retreat.

-Look, do not take.
+Look, don't take.
 It is illegal to remove marine life from tide pools in Hawaii.
-No shells with living creatures inside, no sea stars, no coral.
-You can gently touch most things (except sea urchins -- never touch the spines), but everything stays in the pool.
-Teach your kids this rule before you arrive.
+No live shells, no sea stars, no coral.
+You can gently touch most things.
+Sea urchin spines, never.
+Everything stays in the pool.
+Tell your kids the rule before you park.

 Best Tide Pools on Oahu